Pneumonia: True or false?

 True or false: Only viruses cause pneumonia.

 False.
-Respiratory viruses do cause up to one-third of pneumonia cases in the U.S., but bacteria and fungi can also cause the illness.
+Respiratory viruses do cause many cases of pneumonia in the U.S., but bacteria and fungi can also cause the illness.

 True or false: Vaccines can help prevent pneumonia.